centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 ### Enhancements

-- Updated diagnostic.sh script to handle Java 17 installation instead of returning an error
+- Updated the diagnostic.sh script to handle Java 17 installation instead of returning an error.
 - MAP extension configuration now requires only one MAP server address to be configured

 ### 22.04.1